zeek/spicy/doc/autogen/types/bytes.rst

     Searches *needle* in the value's content.
 Returns a tuple of a boolean and an iterator.
-If *needle* was found, the boolean will be true and the iterator will point to its first occurance.
+If *needle* was found, the boolean will be true and the iterator will point to its first occurrence.
 If *needle* was not found, the boolean will be false and the iterator will point to the last position so that everything before it is guaranteed to not contain even a partial match of *needle*.
 Note that for a simple yes/no result, you should use the ``in`` operator instead of this method, as it's more efficient.

-.. spicy:method:: bytes::join bytes join False bytes (parts: vector)
+.. spicy:method:: bytes::join bytes join False bytes (inout parts: vector)

-    Returns the concatenation of all elements in the *parts* list rendered as printable-strings and separated by the bytes value providing this method.
+    Returns the concatenation of all elements in the *parts* list rendered as printable strings.
+The portions will be separated by the bytes value to which this method is invoked as a member.

 .. spicy:method:: bytes::lower bytes lower False bytes (charset: enum~{~~} = hilti::Charset::UTF8)

-    Returns a lower-case version of the bytes value, assuming its encoded in character set *charset*.
+    Returns a lower-case version of the bytes value, assuming it is encoded in character set *charset*.

-.. spicy:method:: bytes::match bytes match False result<bytes> (regex: regexp, [ inout group: uint<64> ])
+.. spicy:method:: bytes::match bytes match False result<bytes> (regex: regexp, [ group: uint<64> ])

     Matches the ``bytes`` object against the regular expression *regex*.
-    Returns the matching part or, if *group* is given the corresponding subgroup.
+    Returns the matching part or, if *group* is given, then the corresponding subgroup.

 .. spicy:method:: bytes::split bytes split False vector<bytes> ([ sep: bytes ])

-    Splits the bytes value at each occurence of *sep* and returns a vector containing the individual pieces, with all separators removed.
+    Splits the bytes value at each occurrence of *sep* and returns a vector containing the individual pieces, with all separators removed.
     If the separator is not found, the returned vector will have the whole bytes value as its single element.
 If the separator is not given, or empty, the split will take place at sequences of white spaces.

 .. spicy:method:: bytes::split1 bytes split1 False tuple<bytes,~bytes> ([ sep: bytes ])

-    Splits the bytes value at the first occurence of *sep* and returns the two parts as a 2-tuple, with the separator removed.
+    Splits the bytes value at the first occurrence of *sep* and returns the two parts as a 2-tuple, with the separator removed.
 If the separator is not found, the returned tuple will have the whole bytes value as its first element and an empty value as its second element.
     If the separator is not given, or empty, the split will take place at the first sequence of white spaces.

 .. spicy:method:: bytes::starts_with bytes starts_with False bool (b: bytes)